metabase/metabase/docs/troubleshooting-guide/datawarehouse.md

 >
 > https://jira.mariadb.org/browse/CONJ-663

-### Error message: Connections cannot be acquired from the underlying database!
+### Error message: "Connections cannot be acquired from the underlying database!"

 #### How to detect this